zwang695/alexa-skills-list/skills/B01BXCJA7C/README.md

 No wifi at the tennis club?
 Just use your phone as a hotspot.
 Need a battery for your Echo?
 Find them on Amazon.
 Stuck and need some help?
 More info up at www.TennisMatchManager.com.

 Basic things you can say to get started:
- “Start a match”
+ ?Start a match?
-“Register a new player”
+?Register a new player?
-To give a point to a player, say “point red”, or “point blue”.
+To give a point to a player, say ?point red?, or ?point blue?.
-“Tell me more things I can say”
+?Tell me more things I can say?

 Examples of more things you can say:
-“What's the score?”
+?What's the score??
-“Give me a summary of the match” (provides output to the Alexa app as well as verbal) “What's the set score?”
+?Give me a summary of the match? (provides output to the Alexa app as well as verbal) ?What's the set score??
-“Who's serve is it?”
+?Who's serve is it??
-“Tell me some shortcuts”
+?Tell me some shortcuts?
-“Tell me ways to change the match”
+?Tell me ways to change the match?

 Examples of ways that you can manually override and control the flow of the match:
-“Play with no add scoring”
+?Play with no add scoring?
-“Don't switch sides”
+?Don't switch sides?
-“Change to blue team serve”
+?Change to blue team serve?
-“Change the set score”
+?Change the set score?
-“Blue team won the game”
+?Blue team won the game?
-“Start a new game”
+?Start a new game?
-“Start a new set”
+?Start a new set?
  If the score gets posted incorrectly, just say what the score should be.
-For example, say “30 All”
+For example, say ?30 All?

 Examples of combining information that will save time:
-“Start a doubles match with blue serve”
+?Start a doubles match with blue serve?
-“Add 206-867-5309 to the red team”
+?Add 206-867-5309 to the red team?
-“Register 425-867-5309”
+?Register 425-867-5309?

-You can always say “stop”, “cancel” or “exit”.
+You can always say ?stop?, ?cancel? or ?exit?.

 ***